Underwater mortgage: What it is and what to do

 Key takeaways

-• If you have an underwater mortgage, your options include waiting for the home to appreciate, renting out your property if you need to move or requesting a short sale.
+- If you have an underwater mortgage, your options include staying put and waiting for the home to appreciate, trying to get a new loan or requesting a short sale.

 What is an underwater mortgage?

-“Being underwater or upside-down on a home, car or any other asset means that you owe more than the current value and have negative equity,” says Greg McBride, chief financial analyst at Bankrate.
+“Being underwater or upside-down on a home, car or any other asset means that you owe more than the current value,” explains Greg McBride, chief financial analyst at Bankrate.
+That is: The asset is worth less than the amount you borrowed to buy it, or the amount of the debt you still have to repay.

 How does an underwater mortgage happen?

-Another way to become upside-down would be borrowing secondary financing equaling more than 100 percent of the value of the home, or taking out a mortgage that would result in negative amortization over the life of the loan, says Holly Lott, a senior branch manager at Atlanta-based Silverton Mortgage.
+Another way to become upside-down would be to take out a second mortgage that depletes most or all of your ownership stake; borrowing more than 100 percent of the value of the home, or taking out a mortgage that would result in negative amortization over the life of the loan, says Holly Lott, a senior branch manager at Atlanta-based Silverton Mortgage.

 Why an underwater mortgage can be risky

 Still, there are some times when a homeowner should be concerned about being upside down on their mortgage.
-These include:
+These times of risk include:

-• Selling: If you’re underwater, you will also have a hard time selling.
+- Selling: If you’re underwater, you will also have a hard time selling.
 If you can’t make enough from the sale to cover your mortgage balance, you’ll be responsible for making up the difference.
-Alternatively, you’ll need to apply for a short sale with your lender, which is a type of sale where the bank agrees to accept less than the total remaining mortgage balance.
-This harms your credit score.
+Alternatively, you’ll need to apply for a short sale with your lender, in which the bank agrees to accept less than the total remaining mortgage balance out of the sale proceeds.
+This sort of transactionharms your credit score.

-• Possible foreclosure: If a home doesn’t sell as a short sale, the next step is foreclosure.
-When a home is underwater, you are at a higher risk of foreclosure if the payments become too much for you.
+- Losing the home: When a home is underwater, you are at a higher risk of foreclosure if the payments become too much for you.

 What to do if you’re underwater on your mortgage

-If you find yourself underwater on your mortgage, consider these options:
+If you find yourself underwater on your mortgage, you’ve got several options to consider.

 1. Stay in the home and build equity